 So if you’re heading to these cities then rejoice, because Spontaneous Escapes was made for you.

-However, you won’t find other top travel destinations for Singaporeans like Tokyo (3 of 17), Taipei (4 of 17) and London (5 of 17).
+However, you won’t find other top travel destinations for Singaporeans like Tokyo (5 of 20), Taipei (4 of 20) and London (5 of 20).
 If you want to travel there, you should be prepared to pay regular award prices.
-On the plus side, Singaporean favorites Seoul (11 of 17), Sydney (11 of 17), Hong Kong (10 of 17) and Nagoya (10 of 17) appear surprisingly often.
+On the plus side, Singaporean favorites Seoul (13 of 20), Sydney (13 of 20), Brisbane (12 of 20), and Nagoya (12 of 20) appear surprisingly often.

 …while others are much less likely

-In contrast, here are the destinations which hardly feature on Spontaneous Escapes (that’s to say nothing of those which don’t appear at all, like IAH, ARN, DME, MAN, and JFK)
+In contrast, here are the destinations which hardly feature on Spontaneous Escapes (that’s to say nothing of those which don’t appear at all, like ARN, DME, and JFK)*

 It doesn’t take a rocket scientist to see that most of these are European cities.
 In fact, Europe as a whole is seldom seen on Spontaneous Escapes.
-Although Dusseldorf used to be a relatively staple fixture, it’s been completely MIA since July 2018 (with the exception of a lone March 2019 appearance).
+Dusseldorf used to be a fixture, appearing every month from November 2017 to July 2018, but after that it went AWOL for a prolonged period before sporadic appearances in March 2019 and July 2019.

 That’s a shame, because Dusseldorf can be a great gateway to the rest of Europe- fly in Business Class comfort on the A350-900 to DUS, then catch a cheap connecting flight for the final 1-3 hours of your journey.